Whether you are new to blogging and content marketing or a seasoned pro… chances are you’ve wondered what is cornerstone content all about anyways?

-- Cornerstone Webinar: this webinar would take them to the next level up in their understanding of the topic, but you’ll also use this time to create trust and authority, and at the end you’ll have a CTA for the next steps.
+- Cornerstone Webinar: this webinar would take them to the next level up in their understanding of the topic, but you’ll also use this time to create trust and authority, and in the end you’ll have a CTA for the next steps.

-- Close deal: now that you have all that expertise and trust, you should be in a better position to easily close the deal without high pressure sales tactics.
+- Close deal: now that you have all that expertise and trust, you should be in a better position to easily close the deal without high-pressure sales tactics.